tcolas673/DockerFileTests/README.md

 # DockerFileTests
-A repository for dockerfiles that are used in some of my projects
+A repository that contains Dockerfiles for various container images that I've used.